h-rsh-n/web_dev/README.md

 <a name="overview"></a>
 ## 1. Overview
-Tokenizer is a full-stack MERN (Mongo, Express, React, NodeJS) application built over seven days in a group of three.
+Tokenizer is a full-stack MERN (Mongo, Express, React, NodeJS) NFT e-commerce application built over seven days in a group of three.
 We chose to create an e-commerce website that was heavily influenced by the OpenSea website.
+After registering, a user can upload and update their NFT.
+All NFTs have their own pricing charts, allowing users to track price movements across all NFTs.
 This project was deployed via Heroku and can be accessed [here](https://tokenizer-nft.herokuapp.com/).

 <a name="brief"></a>